krivenko/libcommute/doc/loperator/state_vector.rst

 There are two more specialized flavours of the basis mapping views called :math:`N`-fermion sector views and :math:`N`-fermion multisector views.
-They can come in handy when working with particle-number preserving models of fermions.
-If the model is large, then generating and storing a basis state index map for :type:`mapped_basis_view` may become too expensive.
+They can come in handy when working with particle-number preserving models with fermions.
+If a model involves :math:`M` fermionic degrees of freedom, then storing a basis state index map for :class:`mapped_basis_view` requires exponentially much memory, :math:`O(2^M)`.
+It is possible to alleviate the memory consumption problem by employing a (somewhat slower) algorithm that ranks bit patterns in the binary representation of a basis state index.
+A computed rank is then used to index into the :math:`N`-fermion (multi)sector.

-.. class:: template<typename StateVector, bool Ref = true> n_fermion_sector_view
+.. class:: template<typename StateVector, \
+                    bool Ref = true, \
+                    typename RankingAlgorithm = combination_ranking> \
+                    n_fermion_sector_view

   *Defined in <libcommute/loperator/n_fermion_sector_view.hpp>*